The Two Faces of Dr. Jekyll: Production

+The screenplay was by Wolf Mankowitz, based on the 1886 novella Strange Case of Dr Jekyll and Mr Hyde by Robert Louis Stevenson.
+The film had a working title Jekyll's Inferno at one point.

 The film was originally to star Louis Jourdan.
 Argentinian actress Isabel Sarli was offered a role in the film.
 Filming occurred at Bray Studios in Berkshire.
+Oliver Reed appears in a small role in his first film for Hammer, and Christopher Lee considered it one of his very best roles.

+Filming went from 23 November 1959 to 22 January 1960, and it was trade shown on 20 August 1960, and premiered at the London Pavilion on 7 October 1960.

 Dr. Jekyll has brown eyes and wears a full beard with rather long hair and bushy eyebrows, whereas Mr. Hyde is blue-eyed, clean shaven and has a shorter haircut.
-Beyond this, their physical appearance is nearly identical, making this portrayal different than the bulk of film adaptations of the novel.
+Beyond this, their physical appearance is nearly identical, making this portrayal different from most film adaptations of the novel.
 However, the story is presented as though Hyde looks different enough from Jekyll that even Mrs. Jekyll notices no resemblance.